wakabibrian/100DaysOfCodeChallenge_Python/Day18/Day18.md

 5. Turtle Challenge 3 - Drawing Different Shapes
 6. Turtle Challenge 4 - Generate a Random Walk
 7. Python Tuples and How to Generate Random RGB Colours
+8. Turtle Challenge 5 - Draw a Spirograph